NERDDISCO/luminave/docs/Thorium.md

 PORT_THORIUM=1337
 ```

-This will deactivate the auto-connection to the nearest Thorium server.
+This will deactivate the auto-connection to the nearest Thorium server and use the configured host instead.